Updated: Oct 8

 Recognize that seeking pleasure through food is natural and understandable.
 However, it's important to expand your sources of pleasure beyond just eating.
 Sometimes this pleasure and ease food provides is our biggest source daily pleasure and de-stress.
 Maybe you have a job that is stressful, and a home life that at times can be just as stressful.
 In this case you may find yourself turning to food, unconsciously, to receive that dose of pleasure from food.

 The FIX: SPRINKLE PLEASURE INTO YOUR DAY

-Engage in regular activities that de-stress and provide you with a dose of joy and pleasure.These don't need to be extraordinary acts.
+Explore other activities and hobbies that bring you joy, relaxation, and a sense of fulfillment.
+This could include engaging in creative pursuits, spending time in nature, practicing mindfulness or meditation, connecting with loved ones, or engaging in physical activities you enjoy.These don't need to be extraordinary acts.
 Taking a moment to enjoy the sounds of nature, expressing gratitude or a few moments spent with your pet.
 When the intention is there your ability to savour and absorb the pleasure amplifies.

 By diversifying your sources of pleasure, you can reduce reliance on food as the sole provider of comfort and satisfaction in your life.

 Download our free Healthy relationship with food Starter Guide and begin your journey towards a more balanced and positive relationship with food today.